kemitchell/pull-stream/README.md

 Duplex streams, which are used to communicate between two things, (i.e. over a network) are a little different.
-In a duplex stream, messages go both ways, so instead of a single function that represents the stream, you need a pair of streams. `{source: sourceStream, sink: sinkStream}`
+In a duplex stream, messages go both ways, so instead of a single function that represents the stream, you need a pair of streams: `{source: sourceStream, sink: sinkStream}`.

-pipe duplex streams like this:
+Pipe duplex streams like this:

 ``` js
 var a = duplex()